tarql/tarql/README.md

 * Handle tables where repeated values within a column are omitted, maybe tarql:valueFromPreviousRow(?a))
 * Support Excel files?
 * Find a way of streaming the CSV parser output into ARQ
-* Read CSV from stdin?
+* Read input from stdin?
 * Web service?
 * Get this into ARQ!?